Wallet Verification

 ## Overview [#overview]

 Wallet verification is the per-request check that protects blockchain write operations from browser sessions.
-Even with a valid authenticated session, a signing request must include PIN, TOTP, or backup-code evidence before DALP passes the operation to the signing flow.
+Even with a valid authenticated session, you must include PIN, TOTP, or backup-code evidence before the platform passes the operation to the signing flow.

 ## System context [#system-context]